developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 - [x] **Proxy Server**: One of the superpower of Oathkeeper is its ability to sit at the forefront of your infrastructure and denying unauthorized requests.
-  :rocket:
+  :shield:
-- [x] **Decision Maker**: Another mode of running Ory Oathkeeper is to use it as a policy enforcer, making decisions on whether or not a request should be granted access based on the defined rules. :shield:
+- [x] **Decision Maker**: Another mode of running Ory Oathkeeper is to use it as a policy enforcer, making decisions on whether or not a request should be granted access based on the defined rules. :face_with_monocle:
 - [x] **Open Source**: Ory Oathkeeper is open source with a permissive license, meaning you can inspect the source code, contribute to it, and even fork it if you want to. :flag_white:
 - [x] **Stateless**: Ory Oathkeeper is stateless, meaning it doesn't store any session data.
-This is a good thing because it makes it horizontally scalable and easy to deploy in a distributed environment. :airplane:
+This is a good thing because it makes it horizontally scalable and easy to deploy in a distributed environment. :eagle:
 - [x] **Pluggable**: Ory products are adhering to plugin architecture; you can use all of them, some of them, or only one of them.
 This allows a lot of flexibility when migrating from a current solution or integrating with a